maharit108/Momentum-mimic/README.md

 ## Future Plans:
   - Add calendar
-  -Add To-do-list
+  - Add To-do-list
-  -Responsive Color of text with respect to background image contrast -Incorporate location and username
+  - Responsive Color of text with respect to background image contrast
+  - Incorporate location and username